Jovita08/Implementation-of-Logistic-Regression-Model-to-Predict-the-Placement-Status-of-Student/README.md

 ```

 Program to implement the the Logistic Regression Model to Predict the Placement Status of Student.
-Developed by: 212221240062
+Developed by: Virgil Jovita.A
-RegisterNumber:  virgil jovita.A
+RegisterNumber:  212221240062

 import pandas as pd
 df=pd.read_csv("/content/drive/MyDrive/Colab Notebooks/Semster 2/Intro to ML/Placement_Data.csv")